julietday422/Tanzanian_Well_Status_Prediction/README.md

 Since our selected features were categorical, we created dummy variables (similar to One Hot Encoding) to transform the data to numeric values.
 We first created a Dummy Model which will always choose the majority class.

-We chose the classification metrics of precision and recall with which to evaluate our models.
+We chose the classification metrics of precision and recall with which to evaluate our models and used confusion matrices to give us these scores.

 **Recall** (False Negatives) tells us which wells our model predicted weren't working but in reality were.
 This would result in lost resources and time for the Tanzanian Government.

 **Precision** (False Positives) tells us which wells our model predicted were working but in reality were not.
 This would result in the Tanzanian people potentially not having access to water and the government not knowing.

-We used a confusion matrix to give us scores for precision, recall, f1-score and accuracy.

-Our **dummy model** had a precision of 56%, recall of 100%, accuracy of 56% and f1-score of 72%.
+Our **dummy model** had a precision of 56% and recall of 100%.
-This 56% accuracy score confirms the normalized "sg_new" value count breakdown abowhich we had calculated earlier.
+(The 56% accuracy score confirms the normalized "sg_new" value count breakdown which we had calculated earlier.)

 Our **first model** was a Logistic Regression.
 Precision = 68% and Recall = 85%.